 The University Senate encourages department heads to allow the Office of the Registrar to archive courses that have not been offered in the past 5 years.
 The courses continue to be stored in the Student Administration System, but they can no longer be viewed and will not appear in the Undergraduate Catalog.

-For a list of courses eligible to be archived, see Reports.
+For a list of undergraduate courses eligible to be archived, see Reports.

-A department head can later contact the Publications division of the Office of the Registrar and have the course restored and ready to offer immediately.
+A department head can later contact the Curriculum Services division of the Office of the Registrar and have the course restored and ready to offer immediately.
 No further approval processes will be required.

 Use of the 5 Year Rule diminishes students’ confusion when they are planning their program studies.
 There are many listed courses that academic departments are not able to support.
 When staffing and resources change, each course will easily be returned to its original status upon request.